 Being in nurturing, supportive relationships are critical for children to develop into healthy, resilient adults.
-Individuals that recall having these types of relationships during childhood relationships during childhood experience significantly lower rates of depression and poor mental health during adulthood.
+Individuals that recall having these types of relationships during childhood experience significantly lower rates of depression and poor mental health during adulthood.
 What kinds of relationships are we talking about?

-- Foundational relationships with parents who respond to a child's needs and offer warm, responsive reactions - Adults outside of the family who take a genuine interest in a child and support their growth and development - Healthy, close, and positive relationships with peers what made those experiences good.
-Celebrate those with them, and encourage them to think about which of these components of those relationships they want to offer their children
+- Foundational relationships with parents who respond to a child's needs and offer warm, responsive reactions. - Adults outside of the family who take a genuine interest in a child and support their growth and development. - Healthy, close, and positive relationships with peers.

-What can you do to promote access to the four building blocks?
+What can you do to promote access to the Four Building Blocks?

 - Be a supportive relationship!
-Take the time to connect with the children around you - Share information about after school activities where they might connect with coaches, mentors, or peers - Ask parents about the positive experiences they remember from childhood and
+Take the time to connect with the children around you. - Share information about after-school activities where they might connect with coaches, mentors, or peers.

-- Share information about parent-child attachment.
+- Ask parents about the positive experiences they remember from childhood and what made those experiences good.
+Celebrate those with them, and encourage them to think about which of the components of those relationships they want to offer their children. - Share information about parent-child attachment.
 Validate and reflect back when you see warm reactions between parent and child. - Ask about other positive adults in the child's life coaches, teachers, pastors, mentors.
-Celebrate those relationships and encourage and consistent connection with those individuals. - Play and connect with your children regularly!
+Celebrate those relationships and encourage consistent connection with those individuals. - Play and connect with your children regularly!
 Be silly, move your bodies together, read a book, watch a movie.
 The options are endless!

-It takes a village, and the larger village, the more opportunities a child has for connection and support.
+It takes a village, and the larger the village, the more opportunities a child has for connection and support.

-Safe, equitable, stable environments for living, playing, and learning at home and in school.
+Safe, stable, and equitable environments for living, playing, and learning at home and in school.